How to Create the Perfect Living Room Dining Room Combo

 In larger houses, meals and entertainment are enjoyed in separate rooms.
-However, due to the increased surge of small homes, all areas must converge into a functional living room dining room combo.
-Here are proven strategies to nail space distribution in living room dining room combos using panels, curtains, furniture or by means of visual tricks.
+However, due to the increased surge of small spaces, all areas must converge into a functional living room dining room combo.
+Here are some proven strategies to nail the spatial distribution in a small living room dining room combo — by using panels, window treatments or curtains, furniture arrangement, or by means of applying visual tricks and optimizing floor space.
 All this helps physically or visually to separate the space without breaking the continuity with the other environment.

 1. Use Shelves

 An open library is a perfect choice to link two separate rooms or spaces without interfering the visual communication between them; the height of the element will give more or less privacy.
 A shelf or modular furniture that is hollow on both sides is ideal as it lets light through, avoids darkened areas in the house and generates a feeling of greater amplitude.

 When there are no partitions, it is imperative to give special care to the working area of the kitchen so that it is integrated into the whole decor.
 Maintaining harmony promotes continuity between spaces.
 However, to make a difference between the environments, you can play with special coatings for the floor and walls or with height differences.

 One way to separate environments without using walls or heavy furniture is by using decorative panels.
 There are a lot of panels, from fixed to mobile, which can be run and drawn back.
 If you want something mobile that can move around whenever needed, the ideal way is to use a screen.

 4. Use Sliding Doors

 Today a suggestion that is widely used to separate areas in a practical way is the sliding doors that act almost like a wall, closing the room from side to side.
 This allows us to close the area when we want to enjoy more privacy.

 5. Separate Kitchen from Dining Room with a Kitchen Island or Bar